-When working remotely, it is essential to recognize what type of data you are handling.
+Personal devices must follow the Standard for Teleworking, including installing the current antivirus software.
 Level 2 and 3 data should never be accessed from personal computers; however, in emergency situations, a supervisor may waive this restriction for Level 2 data.

 A perk of our campus using the secure Wi-Fi service eduroam is that you can connect to eduroam Wi-Fi at one of the thousands of participating locations in the US and worldwide.
 The Carolinas alone boast 38 eduroam hotspots, including many campuses in the UNC System.
 The best news is that if you can get a Wi-Fi signal and you have already configured your device for eduroam, your device will automatically connect.
 Otherwise, choose the eduroam network and log in to eduroam.
 For more information, search “eduroam” at faq.uncc.edu.